Once Upon a Time season 1: Album

-The album was released featuring five different collectible covers.
+The album was released with five different collectible covers.

 Novelization

-Once Upon a Time debuted a fantasy novel from Disney-owned Hyperion books.
-The novel, titled Reawakened, covers the first season and promises to give "fans of the show a whole new look at their favorite characters and stories."
+Once Upon a Time debuted a fantasy novel from Disney-owned Hyperion Books.
+Titled Reawakened, the novel covers the first season and promises to give "fans of the show a whole new look at their favorite characters and stories".
 The narrative is told from the points-of-view of Emma Swan in Storybrooke and Snow White in the Enchanted Forest.
-Written by Odette Beane, the novel was published on April 27, 2013 as an exclusive ebook and May 7, 2013 in paperback form.
+Written by Odette Beane, the novel was published on April 27, 2013, in e-book format and on May 7, 2013, in paperback form.